-Professors J. Primus (chair), G. Spykman, L. Sweetman, H. Vander Goot, L. Vos Associate Professor J. Schneider Assistant Professors L. Belleville, J. Brownson, T. Eves, P. Holtrop Instructors K. Pomykala, C. Van Houten
+Ptofessors J. Primus (chair), G. Spykman, H. Vander Goot, L. Vos Associate Professors P. Holtrop, J. Schneider Assistant Professors T. Eves, C. van Houten Instructor K. Pomykala

-THE DEPARTMENT offers a major in religion and theology, a group minor in missions, a teaching minor in the academic study of religions, and several other departmental minor programs.
+THE DEPARTMENT offers a major in religion and theology, a teaching minor in the academic study of religions, a group minor in missions, and several other departmental minor programs.
 These programs will be worked out with the help of departmental advisors who will take into account the student's special needs and interests.

-The major program in religion and theology requires ten courses including 103 or 108, 206, 301, 303, and 396.
+The major program requires ten courses including 103, 201, and 396.
+Four courses are to be selected from one of the following areas: biblical studies, systematic/historical studies, and world religion studies.
+The additional three courses are to be chosen from the other two areas.
 One interim course, if approved by the department chair, may be included in the required ten courses.
-An approved four-course sequence in another department is also required.
-Prerequisite to admission to the program is the completion of 103 or 108 with a minimum grade of C (2.0).
+An approved four-course sequence in another department is also recommended.
+Prerequisite to admission to the program is the completion of 103 with a minimum grade of C (2.0).
 The advisor for this program is the department chair.